 Other extension materials are aimed at promoting awareness of project outcomes and increasing their adoption throughout the livestock export process.
 This includes an annual summary of current projects, produced to keep livestock exporters, the wider industry and the community informed of the LEP’s work.

 The Livestock Export Program (LEP) is a collaboration between LiveCorp and Meat & Livestock Australia (MLA), funded by both marketing and research levies.
 The research, development and extension (RD&E) investments are made through the LEP RD&E Program, funded 25% each by the partners, and 50% by the Australian Government, which provides matching funds for eligible research projects.

-Around 70% of the annual RD&E budget is allocated to projects aimed at improving the health and welfare of cattle, sheep and goats throughout the live export process, with around 20% on improving efficiencies from the farm to countries which receive Australian livestock, and the remainder on maintaining and improving access to overseas markets.
+More than 50% of the annual RD&E budget is allocated to projects aimed at improving the health and welfare of cattle, sheep and goats throughout the live export process, with the remainder spent on improving efficiencies from the farm to countries which receive Australian livestock, and on maintaining and improving access to overseas markets.

 LEP RD&E Program purpose

 To invest in projects that build knowledge, fill gaps in existing understanding, and develop, trial and implement practical extension outputs in the areas of animal health and welfare, supply chain efficiencies and market access.

 Investments made by the LEP RD&E Program are guided by the RD&E Blueprint.
 This was developed after extensive consultation with farmers and livestock exporters to provide visibility and clarity on the industry’s priorities for funding.